MarielHamson/programming-quiz/readme.md

 Feel free to reach out if you have any questions or suggestions!

+## Known issues and bugs

+When user clicks color picker, the next question is shown before they select a color.

 ## Contributors

 Thanks to the following people who have contributed to this project: